 Legal Rights of Victims in Snow and Ice-Related Slip and Fall Accidents

 If you have become the victim of a snow- or ice-related slip-and-fall accident at a local business or residence, you may be entitled to compensation for your injuries.
 In these situations, a premises liability lawsuit may be filed against the property owner, occupant or other responsible party, if there is sufficient evidence to show that a failure to remove or properly treat snow and ice was the cause of the accident.
 Damages may be sought for medical expenses, lost wages and other losses.
-Speak to a Long Island personal injury attorney for a free consultation today.
+Speak to a Long Island personal injury attorney for a free consultation.
+Call us at 516-358-6900 today!

 - New York Administrative Code: Sidewalk Rules